Scott Brown (politician): Post-U.S. ambassadorship

 "candidates and causes who share my vision of re-building the Republican Party and moving our country beyond partisan gridlock."

 In April 2022, it was reported that Brown would lead "The Competitiveness Coalition", a coalition formed in opposition to the proposed American Innovation and Choice Online Act (AICO).
 Organizations included in the coalition include the National Taxpayers Union, Americans for Prosperity, and the R Street Institute.

+In June 2025, Brown launched his run in the 2026 United States Senate election in New Hampshire as a Republican.

 Political positions

-Scott Brown is a moderate Republican.
-Brown describes himself as socially moderate and fiscally conservative.
-He said he is a "pro-choice moderate Republican."
-He said that he voted 50–50 with Democrats and Republicans and said he is bipartisan.
-He identifies himself as a "Reagan Republican".
-He has said, "I'm going to be the only person down there who is going to be the independent voter and thinker ...
+Brown described himself as a moderate Republican during his tenure as a U.S. senator.
+He has said he is socially moderate and fiscally conservative, and a "pro-choice moderate Republican."
+In 2014, Brown said that he voted 50–50 with Democrats and Republicans and described himself as bipartisan.
+When a senator-elect, he identified himself as a "Reagan Republican" and said, "I'm going to be the only person down there who is going to be the independent voter and thinker ...
 I've always been the underdog in one shape or form."

-The University of Chicago's Boris Schor completed an analysis of his tenure in the state legislature and concluded that his voting record was more liberal than two-thirds of Massachusetts Republican state legislators.
-"He has supported abortion rights and come out against a constitutional amendment banning gay marriage – an issue he has said should be up to states to decide.
+Analysis by University of Chicago's Boris Shor found that Brown's voting record as a state legislator was more liberal than two-thirds of Massachusetts Republican state legislators.
+Political observers noted that Brown supported abortion rights and opposed a constitutional amendment banning gay marriage, taking the position that such issues should be decided by individual states.
+As a state legislator, he also supported Massachusetts' universal healthcare legislation.

-As a state legislator, he also supported Massachusetts' legislation to provide universal healthcare."
-However, in 2010, Brown was endorsed by the conservative Tea Party Express.
-After being elected, Brown said that "[he's] not a Tea Party member."
-As a United States Senator, Congressional Quarterly found that Brown voted with President Obama's 2011 positions on legislation 69.6% of the time.
-According to GovTrack, Brown was the third most moderate Republican Senator during his tenure in the Senate.
-He has a lifetime 53% conservative rating from the American Conservative Union and a 50% liberal rating from the Americans for Democratic Action.
-In 2012, the non-partisan National Journal gave him a rating of 54% conservative and 46% liberal.
+Brown distanced himself from the Tea Party movement, stating that "[he's] not a Tea Party member."

+Brown's voting record as a U.S. Senator reflected his stated moderate positions.
+Congressional Quarterly found that Brown voted with President Obama's 2011 positions on legislation 69.6% of the time.
+According to GovTrack, Brown was the third most moderate Republican Senator during his tenure.
+Interest group ratings reflected this positioning: he received a lifetime 53% conservative rating from the American Conservative Union and a 50% liberal rating from the Americans for Democratic Action.
+The non-partisan National Journal gave him a 2012 rating of 54% conservative and 46% liberal.

+Brown's centrist approach, while praised by some for bipartisanship, drew criticism from movement conservatives who viewed him as a RINO or insufficiently conservative.